l-dfa/base_rstblog/README.rst

 * the program is extremely light, it runs smoothly on servers with limited CPU capacity as with little RAM and HDU space (as long as accesses are contained, and we haven't this problem :-);
-* we do not renounce the flexibility and speed of research that a DB allows me;
+* we do not renounce the flexibility and speed of research that a DB allows;
 * if we have a few articles [1]_ the DB can be implemented with the support library of Python (``sqlite3``), without using big programs (in the sense that they commit a lot of resources) like MySQL_, PostgreSQL_, ...